-Required: At least 56 points of 300-level English (or equivalent).
+Required: At least 56 points of 300-level English (or equivalent) (not including ARTS 395).

-Required for entry to honours: B average at 300-level.
+Required for honours: B average at 300-level.
 A total of 154 points in English is normally required by those wishing to proceed to postgraduate study in English.

-Students intending to complete the BA with a minor in English must be credited with at least 80 points in English which must include at least 44 points at 200-level or above.
+Students intending to complete the BA with a minor in English must be credited with at least 80 points in English (not including ARTS 395) which must include at least 44 points at 200-level or above.